 Israel has already twice before transferred the residents of Khan Al Ahmar: The first time was in the 1950s, when it transferred them from where they were living in the Negev (within Israel proper).
 The second time Israel transferred them in order to construct the settlement of Kfar Adumim.
 Now Israel is poised to expel them from their homes for a third time.

 Civil Administration personnel also arrived with a military escort at the Palestinian community of Susiya, apparently in order to plan the razing of seven structures whose demolition the Israeli Supreme Court approved in a ruling it handed down in February.

-The Bedouin villagers (173 people, including 92 children) will be forcibly relocated to Abu Dis, which is on the edge of a municipal garbage dump.
-Bedouin’s livelihoods, culture, and social structure are built around herding livestock; Abu Dis has neither the land nor the resources to support herding.
+The villagers of Khan Al Ahmar (173 people, including 92 children) have stated that the only option for rehoming they would accept is to return to their original grounds in the Negev.
+All locations that have been offered for the planned forced transfer are unsuitable for Khan Al Ahmar’s Bedouin herder lifestyle.
+Bedouin’s livelihoods, culture, and social structure are built around herding livestock; all other locations offered have neither the land nor the resources to support herding.
 According to B'Tselem, “the forcible transfer of residents of an occupied territory is a war crime” under international humanitarian law.

 If the demolitions and forcible displacement of the villagers go ahead they will be in grave violation of the Fourth Geneva Convention and will leave hundreds of men, women, and children homeless.
 B'Tselem says that the forcible transfer of an entire Palestinian community in the occupied Palestinian territories would be "virtually unprecedented" since the Israeli military occupation began in 1967.